-The School of Nursing offers to qualified high school graduates, transfer students, post-degree students, registered nurses, and LPNs who graduated after 1998, programs of study leading to the Bachelor of Science in Nursing.
-The basic program option is offered at two sites, at StFX in Antigonish, and at Cape Breton University (CBU) in Sydney, NS.
-The B.Sc.N. program at CBU is a joint degree program option; StFX provides nursing courses and faculty while CBU provides support courses.
+The School of Nursing offers to qualified high school graduates, transfer students, post-degree students, registered nurses, programs of study leading to the Bachelor of Science in Nursing.

 The basic program is four academic years in length with two 6- to 8-week intersessions for a total of 132 credits.
-The fast-track option for transfer students is three years, with two six-week intersessions, for a total of 132 credits (not offered every year).
-The accelerated option for post-degree students is 20 months for a total of 75 credits (not offered every year).
-The option for LPNs is three years, one intersession, and one summer session for a total of 105 credits.
-The option for RNs is 75 credits.
+The fast-track option for transfer students is three years, with two eight-week intersessions, for a total of 132 credits (not offered every year).
+The accelerated option students is 24 months for a total of 72 credits (not offered every year).